Using ecosystem services to adapt to climate change

-Lead executing agencies: Mexico: Ministry of Environment (SEMARNAT), National Commission for Protected Areas (CONANP); Peru: Ministry of Environment (MINAM), Ministry of Economy and Finance (MEF); Philippines: National Climate Change Commission (NCCC); South Africa: Department of Environmental Affairs (DEA); Viet Nam: Ministry of Natural Resources and Environment (MONRE).
+Lead executing agencies: Mexico: Ministry of Environment and Natural Resources (SEMARNAT), National Commission of Protected Natural Areas (CONANP); Peru: Ministry of Environment (MINAM), Ministry of Economy and Finance (MEF); Philippines: National Climate Change Commission (NCCC); South Africa: Department of Environmental Affairs (DEA); Viet Nam: Ministry of Natural Resources and Environment (MONRE)

-GIZ is working with international cooperation partners to implement this global project.
-These include the International Union for Conservation of Nature (IUCN), the International Institute for Environment and Development (IIED), the United Nations Environment Programme (UNEP) and the Food and Agriculture Organization of the United Nations (FAO).
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is working together with numerous international organisations to implement the project worldwide.
+These include the International Union for Conservation of Nature (IUCN), the International Institute for Environment and Development (IIED) and various United Nations (UN) institutions.

 The project has helped to anchor EbA in international policies and relevant working fields – for example in cooperation with UN institutions such as the Secretariat of the Convention on Biological Diversity (CBD) and the Nairobi Work Program under the UNFCCC, as well as with the Friends of EbA (FEBA) network and the Partnership for Environment and Disaster Risk Reduction (PEDRR).